Combinatorics of affine birational maps: Final comments

-{{\bf Acknowledgments.} The work owes much to the Irene Hurricane (August, 2011) due to which I was stuck in Boston for a couple of extra days.
+{{\bf Acknowledgments.} The work owes much to the Hurricane Irene (August, 2011), due to which I was stuck in Boston for couple of extra days.
 I am grateful to A.\,Postnikov for hospitality.
-Also thanks to F.\,Bogomolov, I.\,Cheltsov, M.\,Gizatullin, and A.\,Khovanskii for patience and encouragement.
+Also thanks to F.\,Bogomolov, M.\,Gizatullin, and A.\,Khovanskii for their patience and encouragement.
 Partial financial support was provided by CRM fellowship and NSERC grant.